liv-ac-uk/comp122/labs/objects/README.md

 ## Class Half Full

-You may have noticed that you have been using classes in every single Java program you have written in this course so far (nice job!).
+You may have noticed that you have been using classes in every single Java program you have written in this course so far, nice job!

 We define a class using the `class` keyword, which you may note has been near the start of each of your submissions.
 Each of our programs have been quite short, so we haven't used many of the features apart from a single function where we have put all of our code.